Hespeler Shamrocks: 1976–1980: Back in Junior B

-2006 Niagara Champions
+2006: Niagara Champions

 After finishing second overall in the Niagara District Junior C league regular season standings with 28 wins, six losses, and two losses in overtime, the Simcoe Storm seemed destined for great things in the 2006 playoffs.
 In the Western Division semi-final, the Storm drew the Woodstock Navy-Vets.
 The Storm crushed the Vets in four straight games.
 In the Western Division final, the Storm then were challenged by the Norwich Merchants.
 The Storm took them out, winning the series 4-games-to-1, taking the Western Division crown.
 Next they took on the top ranked and annual Clarence Schmalz Cup contending Grimsby Peach Kings.
 The Storm shocked the Peach Kings by defeating them handily, 4-games-to-1, to win the Niagara League championship and gain a berth into the provincial semi-finals.
 In them semi-finals, the Storm drew the defending Schmalz Cup champion Essex 73's.
 The 73's knocked the Storm out, sweeping them in four games.

-50 years
+50 Years Anniversary

 The 2008-09 season marked the 50th year since the founding of the franchise in 1959.
 The 2008-09 also marked the 20th anniversary of the "Storm" moniker.
 However, in 2017 the Storms quietly changed their name to the Shamrocks revealing green and gold uniforms at their season opener.

-Junior C re-organization
+Junior C Re-Organization

 Prior to the start of the 2016-17 season the Southern Ontario Junior C leagues amalgamated under the Provincial Junior Hockey League.
 All the leagues remained intact but were group into conferences (two leagues to a conference) and all leagues received a new identity.
 For the Storm it meant that the Niagara & District Junior C Hockey League was now the Bloomfield Division of the South Conference.

-COVID-19 pandemic
+COVID-19 Pandemic

 The playoffs for the 2019-20 season were cancelled due to the COVID-19 pandemic, leading to the team not being able to play a single game.